 Understanding Child Support in Maryland (Updated from original post on August 30, 2015)

-If you’re contemplating divorce from a spouse with whom you have minor children, it is crucial for you to understand how child support in Maryland is calculated.
-Understanding your child support rights and responsibilities will help you determine what your household budget will look like, whether you are the parent who will be receiving child support, or the paying parent.
+No matter what type of divorce you’re seeking, if you have minor children in common with your spouse, it is crucial for you to understand how child support in Maryland is calculated.
+Understanding your child support rights and responsibilities will help you determine what your household budget will look like, whether you are the parent who will be receiving, or paying, child support in Maryland.

 Maryland Child Support Calculator